 *People throw the word, “allergy” around so loosely, that it scares me.

 It terrifies me that the waiter who is used to hearing guests order something “on-the-side” because they’re “allergic”, then sees them eating it anyway, won’t take allergies seriously anymore.
 Food Babe, who has hundreds and thousands of followers and has written books on the subject of food choices, advises her readers, “Go as far as telling the server you allergic to butter and dairy, soy and corn.”
 I, and many others have commented on her post to tell her how this is endangering those who have LIFE-THREATENING allergies which occur within seconds, but she refuses to remove this wording in her post.
+In fact, she banned me from her Facebook page when I wrote to tell her the consequences from her advice.

 It alarms me that people don’t realize that simply touching nuts, and then touching other food is enough to cause anaphylaxis in some allergy sufferers, my daughter included (there are others whose allergies are even worse than hers).